woarewe/poodr-reading/README.md

-# This repo was created for myself control and book reading progress fixing
+# This repo was created for myself control and book reading progress fixing :scream_cat:

 ## Goal